OluwadareLab/ParticleChromo3D/README.md

 **1. Content of folders:**
 -----------------------------------------------------------
-src: Python Source Code and utility's used
+src: Python Source Code and utility's used. <br />
-input-and-models: Synthetic and Real Hi-C datasets used
+input-and-models: Synthetic and Real Hi-C datasets used. <br />
-Results: Output Structions generated for all the experiemnts performed.
+Results: Output Structions generated for all the experiemnts performed.<br />

 **2. Hi-C Data used in this study:**
 -----------------------------------------------------------